Casino Español de Manila

-Casino Español de Manila is a club established in 1893 by Spaniards living in the Philippines as their exclusive venue for recreational and social activities.
+Casino Español de Manila is a club established in 1888 by Spaniards living in the Philippines as their exclusive venue for recreational and social activities.
 It later opened its doors to Filipino members to foster Spanish-Filipino ties in the country.
 It is located at No. 855 Teodoro M. Kalaw Extension, Ermita, Manila.

 It is one of the three Casino Español clubhouses in the country, the others being in Cebu (built in 1920 and still operating) and Iloilo (built in 1926 and left in ruins after World War II destruction).

 History

 Spanish period

 Earlier records show that Governor General Narciso Clavería y Zaldúa formalized the foundation of the casino in Manila on October 31, 1844, the date which is celebrated by the casino as the year of its founding.

 American colonial period

 The first building of the Casino Español de Manila was built in 1913 but formally opened in 1917.
-It was designed by Architect Juan Arellano, incorporating influences of neo-renaissance style.
+It was designed by the architect Juan Arellano, incorporating influences of neo-renaissance style.

 The structure used to occupy the whole block from Taft Avenue to San Marcelino Street and housed the offices of the Spanish Chamber of Commerce and the Consulate General of Spain.
 As the official clubhouse and social venue of the Spanish community, the building's reception and banquet halls hosted parties, celebrations and balls.
 Among the noted events in this venue in the 1930s was the extravagant party held to celebrate the birthday of the King of Spain.
 Apart from attending parties in its halls, guests could also view the garden from the terrace while members could play tennis and pelota games in its courts.

 In 1945, the structure was destroyed in World War II during the Liberation of Manila.
 The club was temporarily moved to a two-story house along Apacible Street (formerly Oregon) and Perez Street in Paco, Manila.